Dialectical behavioural therapy

 Change techniques

-Once you have a greater understanding of why you behave in certain ways, you can look to make positive change.
+Once you have a greater understanding of why you behave in certain ways, you can look to make positive changes.
 The techniques used here help to replace unwanted behaviours with more positive behaviours.
 For example, you can start to challenge negative thought patterns and learn how to develop a more balanced approach.

 Is DBT therapy for me?